scipy/scipy.org/www/scipylib/building/windows.rst

 Overview
 --------

-Compared to OSX and Linux, building NumPy and SciPy on Windows is difficult, largely due to the lack of compatible, open-source libraries like LAPACK_ or ATLAS_ that are necessary to build both libraries and have them perform relatively well.
+Compared to OSX and Linux, building NumPy and SciPy on Windows is more difficult, largely due to the lack of compatible, open-source libraries like LAPACK_ or ATLAS_ that are necessary to build both libraries and have them perform relatively well.
 You can't ``sudo apt-get install`` everything like you